yuchen-osdu/crs-catalog/docs/tutorial/CRS_Catalog_Service.md

 # 1. Introduction

-This "How To" tutorial is intended as quick start for developers by describing common tasks with examples how to accomplish them (and background not easily described in swagger documentation or postman collections).
+This "How To" tutorial serves as a quick start for developers by giving examples of how to accomplish common tasks dealing with Coordinate Reference Systems (CRS) and Coordinate Transformations (CT), as well as to provide some background not easily described in swagger documentation or postman collections.

+The reasons for a dedicated CRS Catalog Service rather than using the standard search API are described below in section 2.

 -   `record id`
     -   For interoperability it is essential to adhere to the `record id` convention when storing geodetic reference data in OSDU.
-        These record ids are unique, stable and permanent identifiers for the defined CRSs and CTs, largely based on the [EPSG Dataset](https://epsg.org).
+        These record ids are unique, stable and permanent identifiers for the CRSs and CTs, largely based on the [EPSG Dataset](https://epsg.org).
     -   The style for the `record id` will be clear from the examples given, and is described in detail in chapter 4 of the [Schema Definition Guide](https://gitlab.opengroup.org/osdu/subcommittees/data-def/work-products/schema/-/tree/master/Guides).